jcorner1/Unidata_Workshop2023/README.md

 ### Gridded Storm Data
-The gridded data results are broken up by season to better show not the spatial occurrence but also the temporal.
+The gridded data results are broken up by season to show the spatial and temporal occurrence better.
 The first plot below shows storm occurrences for the Winter months (December, January, and February).
 This shows some activity in the Gulf states, primarily in and around the Mississippi River Valley.

 <p>
     <img src="https://github.com/jcorner1/Unidata_Workshop2023/blob/main/Plots/COR_DJF_HIST_75UH50REF.png?raw=true" width="744" height="459" />